‘Powder keg’ for 9/11: 1993 trade center bombing remembered

 Although the towers endured the ’93 bombing, it knocked out power, backup generators and the public address system.
 Tens of thousands of people picked their way down the stairs; others were rescued from stalled elevators and the wrecked garage.
 Some workers kicked out windows for air, a group of 120 kindergarteners were stranded for a time on an observation deck and police helicopters flew to rooftops to pick up two dozen people.

-The governmental agency that runs the trade center apologized to the victims’ relatives on the 25th anniversary, saying the complex and the country weren’t prepared for the attack.
+The Port Authority of New York and New Jersey, which runs the trade center, apologized to the victims’ relatives on the 25th anniversary, saying the complex and the country weren’t prepared for the attack.

-After the bombing, the trade center forbade underground parking and installed security cameras and vehicle barriers.
-Stairwells got battery-powered lights and reflective tape.
-Office tenants stepped up fire drills and the complex issued worker ID cards for entry.
+After the bombing, the trade center forbade underground parking and installed security cameras and vehicle barriers, and the complex issued worker ID cards for entry.

 On Sept.
 11, 2001, Jackson was again in her office, by then on the 70th floor.
 When flames started shooting out of the tower next door, her company ordered an immediate evacuation.